kayaoglutuncay/max78000/src/system-power-clocks-reset.md

     Default: 0x32 = <a href="#buck-voltage-regulator-b-control-register">SIMO_VREGO_B</a>.<em>rangeb</em>, Output Voltage = 1.0V; <a href="#buck-voltage-regulator-b-control-register">SIMO_VREGO_B</a>.<em>rangeb</em> = 1, Output Voltage = 1.1V
     *Warning: When this regulator is connected as shown in <a href="#table4-18-simo-power-supply-device-pin-connectivity">Table 4-18: SIMO Power Supply Device Pin Connectivity</a>, the following apply:*
    <div style="margin-left: 20px">
-    <p>1.
-The maximum setting for this regulator must be followed for V<sub>COREB</sub> as indicated in the device data sheet.</p>
+    1. The maximum setting for this regulator must be followed for V<sub>COREB</sub> as indicated in the device data sheet.<br>
-    <p>2.
-Setting the regulator to a voltage below the power-fail reset voltage for V<sub>COREB</sub> initiates the power monitor reset action.</p>
+    2. Setting the regulator to a voltage below the power-fail reset voltage for V<sub>COREB</sub> initiates the power monitor reset action.
     </div>
     </td>
   </tr>